The drug users’ museum

 Open competition in 2 stages for the University of Copenhagen – Faculty of Humanities (DK).
 Proposal by UiD/Henrik Valeur, Fredrik Fritzson, Bjarke Ingels, Bent Poulsen and Uwe Wütherich in collaboration with landscape architect Camilla Hjerl and consulting engineers Ole Vanggaard and Buro Happold.

 Excerpt from the jury’s report (stage one): The project […] seeks to create a new reality for the university […] With its numerous layers of identity and use the overall structure can be seen as a place where dialogue and concentration meet.

 Extracts from the jury’s report (stage two): As a whole, this entry can be seen as a contribution to the discussion of the university of the future and ways in which planning can actively intervene in a building project which is to be developed over an extended period of time.

-Europan 4 competition for the revitalization of a residential district in L’Hospitalet, Barcelona, Spain.
+Europan 4 competition for the revitalization of a residential district in L’Hospitalet, Barcelona (ES).
 Proposal by Henrik Valeur in collaboration with Blanca Ballesteros and Monica Reyes.

 A 300 meter long structure of stacked and interconnected tracks for riding, strolling, cruising and jogging, supporting sliding social programs behind a facade of deformed glazing, veiling and unveiling parts of the many plays within, that one may choose to actively participate in.

-Open competition for a new entrance to the Zoological Garden of Copenhagen, Denmark.
+Open competition for a new entrance to the Zoological Garden of Copenhagen (DK).
 Proposal by Henrik Valeur.

 Jury’s comments: The small – and rather inaccessible – project resembles an elevated landscape, through which a vigorously formed passage is cut out.
 The proposal is praised for its artistic nerve.